Get the Recipes

 I season my chicken with salt and pepper before sealing it in vacuum bags.
 Because of its skin and bones, there's no real risk of the meat curing or becoming unpleasantly spongy with prolonged salting, as there can be with beef or pork.

-Q: What happens if I leave a chicken breast in the sous-vide cooker for longer than the maximum time recommendations?
+Q: What happens if I leave a chicken breast cooking sous vide for longer than the maximum time recommendations?
 Is it dangerous? [top]

-So long as you're cooking it above 130°F, there are no real health risks associated with prolonged sous-vide cooking.
+So long as you're cooking it above 130°F (54°C), there are no real health risks associated with prolonged sous vide cooking.
 You will, however, eventually notice a difference in texture.
 For best results, I wouldn't cook it any longer than the maximum recommended time for each cut and temperature range.
 See the section on timing above for more details.

 Yes!
-Chicken breasts can be seasoned and sealed in bags, then frozen as-is.
+Chicken breasts can be seasoned and sealed in bags, then frozen just as they are.
 To cook, pull them out of the freezer and drop them straight into the water bath, making sure to add an extra hour to the cooking time in order to allow the chicken to fully thaw and heat through to the center.

 Traditionally cooked chicken breasts need to rest; that is, they need to be set aside for a few minutes before cutting and serving.
 This resting period allows time for the temperature gradient within the chicken to even out.
 The cooler center is gently heated by the hotter outer edges, while the edges, in turn, lose some of their heat to the outside world.
 Evening out that uneven temperature gradient is important: It's what prevents a chicken breast from leaking its juices everywhere the moment it's sliced open.

-Because a sous-vide chicken cooks from edge to edge more or less perfectly evenly, there is no temperature gradient to deal with.
-Sous-vide chicken can be served immediately, though it won't hurt to let it rest on a cutting board while your guests make their way to the table or while you get your side dishes and sauces ready.
+Because a sous vide chicken breast cooks from edge to edge more or less perfectly evenly, there is no temperature gradient to deal with.
+Sous vide chicken can be served immediately, though it won't hurt to let it rest on a cutting board while your guests make their way to the table or while you get your side dishes and sauces ready.